Skip to content

 Gate

-A Gate is a function that accepts a signal and produces a decision: admit, drop, or transform.
+A Gate is a predicate over a signal that produces a decision: admit, drop, or transform.
 Gates MUST be deterministic with respect to their inputs and internal state.
-The gate algebra is defined as:
+The gate algebra:

-• and(g1, g2) — a signal passes only if both gates admit it.
+• a & b: and; a signal passes only if both gates admit it.

-• invert(g) — a signal passes if g rejects it.
+• ~a: invert; a signal passes if a rejects it.

 Mesh